IshNjie/Pokedex/README.md

     Hidden Ability: Unnerve
     Native Generation: Kanto
     ```

+    Nothin is currently returned from this function, just printed.

   * Call the *getStats* method to get a full list of Pokemon with they types and sum of their base stats.
 The user can also filter down to what Primary type they want by setting a PokeType as an argument